Azure-Samples/ms-identity-b2c-python-flask-webapp-authentication/README.md

 ## About the code

 This sample uses the [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) to sign up and/or sign in users with an Azure AD B2C tenant.
-It leverages the IdentityWebPython class found in the [Microsoft Identity Python Samples Common](https://github.com/azure-samples/ms-identity-python-common) repository to allow for quick app setup.
+It levarages the IdentityWebPython class found in the [Microsoft Identity Python Samples Common](https://github.com/azure-samples/ms-identity-python-samples-common) repository to allow for quick app setup.

+In `app.py`'s `def create_app` method:
-1. A configuration object is parsed from [aad.b2c.config.json](./aad.b2c.config.json)
+1. A configuration object is parsed from [aad.b2c.config.json](./aad.config.json)
-1. A FlaskContextAdapter is instantiated for interfacing with the Flask app
+1. A FlaskAdapter is instantiated for interfacing with the Flask app
-1. The FlaskContextAdapter and an Azure AD configuration object are used to instantiate IdentityWebPython
+1. The FlaskAdapter and an Azure AD configuration object are used to instantiate IdentityWebPython

     ```python
     aad_configuration = AADConfig.parse_json('aad.b2c.config.json')